Should Monstrous Traits be more generic?

 - Penetrating – The quality of an attack that ignores armor and, therefore, always causes Harm

-- Harm – Any attack that inflicts 1 or more damage
+- Harm – Any attack that always inflicts 1 or more damage

 Just a Name